geoserver/geoserver-history/doc/user/source/data/arcsde.rst

      - The name of the coveragestore as set on the previous page.
    * - ``Enabled``
      - N/A
-     - When this box is checked the coveragestore will be available to GeoServer
+     - When this box is checked the coveragestore will be available to GeoServer.
    * - ``Namespace``
      - Yes
      - The namespace associated with the coveragestore.